-Directors and Officers Insurance and Deeds of Indemnity
+Directors' and Officers' Insurance and Deeds of Indemnity

-The Co-operative's Rules require the Co-operative to indemnify its officers against all liabilities, costs, charges, losses, damages and expenses which they may respectively incur, or be put to, in the execution of their respective offices.
-Further, the Co-operatives' Rules permit the Co-operative to maintain and pay insurance premiums for Director and officer liability insurance, to the extent permitted by law.
-GWAMCO is Self-Insured.
+The Co-operative's Rules mandate indemnification of its Officers against all liabilities, costs, charges, losses, damages, and expenses incurred in the execution of their respective offices.
+Additionally, the Rules permit the payment of insurance premiums for Director and Officer Liability insurance in respect of all actions carried out in good faith.